neam/dna-project-base-rest-api/README.md

     export APPNAME=foo1-cms
     export CURRENT_BRANCH=develop

+__NOTE__: CURRENT_BRANCH is the branchname of the CMS-repository that you want to deploy.
+It could be e.g.

+    export CURRENT_BRANCH=feature/CMS-42-foo-bar

 ### Deploy using Dokku

 To build and deploy on dokku, first set dokku host config var: